Compx International Inc: A Hig - GuruFocus.com

 Financial Strength Analysis

-The Financial Strength Rank measures the robustness of a company's financial situation.
-Compx International Inc has a Financial Strength Rank of 10/10, indicating a strong financial position.
-The company has an impressive interest coverage of 10000.00 and a debt to revenue ratio of 0.00, suggesting a minimal debt burden.
-Its Altman Z score of 13.17 further underscores its financial stability.
+Compx International Inc has a Financial Strength Rank of 10/10, indicating a robust financial situation.
+This rank is based on factors such as interest coverage, debt to revenue ratio, and Altman Z score.
+With an interest coverage of 10000.00 and a debt to revenue ratio of 0.00, the company's financial strength is commendable.

 Profitability Rank Analysis